Riko Kawahata

 Riko Kawahata (川畑梨瑚, Kawahata Riko) is a Japanese professional wrestler currently competing in Marvelous That's Women Pro Wrestling.
-She and her tag team partner Maria are former AAAW Tag Team Champions and Twin Star Champions of Dream Star Fighting Marigold.
-She is also known for her tenure with Pro Wrestling Noah where she competes under the gimmick of Great Sakuya, as well as for various other stints with promotions from the Japanese independent scene such as Seadlinnng and Pro Wrestling Wave.
+She and her tag team partner Maria are the current and two-time AAAW Tag Team Champions and former Twin Star Champions of Dream Star Fighting Marigold.
+She is also known for her tenure with Pro Wrestling Noah where she competes under the gimmick of Great Sakuya (愚零闘咲夜, Gureito Sakuya), as well as for various other stints with promotions from the Japanese independent scene such as Seadlinnng and Pro Wrestling Wave.

 Professional wrestling career

 Actwres girl'Z (2018–2020)

 Kawahata made her professional wrestling debut in Actwres girl'Z at AgZ Actwres girl'Z In Korakuen on November 15, 2018, where she fell short to Miku Aono in singles competition.
 In AWG, she was a member of T-Hearts.
 She participated in a number one contendership tournament for the AWG Single Championship in which she defeated Ayumi Hayashi in the semifinals and Misa Matsui in the finals from AWG Actwres girl'Z In Korakuen Hall on November 6, 2019, but never got to challenge for the championship.
 Kawahata often competed in AWG Color's, a branch of events promoted by AWG.
 At one of these events from January 19, 2020, she teamed up with Mii and unsuccessfully challenged Tropikawild (Saki and Yuna Mizumori) for the Asia Dream Tag Team Championship.